Paedophile group leader 'stored material at Home Office'

 Lord Brittan said last week he received a "substantial bundle of papers" from the late Conservative MP Geoffrey Dickens and handed it to officials.

 A Home Office review last year "did not find a single dossier from Mr Dickens, but several sets of correspondence over a number of years", according to its top civil servant Mark Sedwill.

-Home Secretary Theresa May is due to address Parliament later on the row.'No police'
+Home Secretary Theresa May is due to address Parliament later on the row.

 PIE was set up in the mid 1970s and argued for the effective abolition of a legal age of sexual consent.

 Steven Adrian Smith, also known as Steven Freeman, became the group's leader in 1979, around the same time he began employment with an electrical firm contracted to work at the Home Office's then headquarters at Queen Anne's Gate in Westminster.

 The BBC has seen an account of events from the time written by Smith and discreetly published in 1986 in a book now in a restricted area of the British Library.